AdamJ2009/SACCT_API/README.md

 ### Certificate

-You need to generate this yourself
+You can generate a certificate yourself, however it does run off adhoc if needed

 ```
 openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365